David Markham

 David Markham (3 April 1913 – 15 December 1983) was an English stage and film actor for over forty years.

 Markham was born Peter Basil Harrison in Wick, Worcestershire and died in Hartfield, East Sussex.

 In 1937 he married Olive Dehn (1914–2007), a BBC Radio dramatist.
 They had four daughters: Sonia, an illustrator; Kika (b.
 1940), an actress, widow of actor Corin Redgrave; Petra (b.
 1944), an actress; and Jehane, a poet and dramatist, widow of actor Roger Lloyd-Pack.

 In World War II, he was imprisoned as a conscientious objector, before being allowed to do forestry work.

 Markham appeared occasionally in cinema and often on television.
 He appeared in Carol Reed's film The Stars Look Down (1939) and in François Truffaut's films Two English Girls (1972), in which he plays a fortuneteller with his daughter Kika, and Day for Night (1973).

+His first television appearance may have been with Peter Wyngarde in a BBC television play called "The Rope", broadcast on 12 January 1950.
 He played the father of Robin Phillips in two films, Two Gentlemen Sharing (1969) and Tales From The Crypt (1972).

-Markham portrayed Prime Minister H. H. Asquith in the 1981 BBC Wales drama The Life and Times of David Lloyd George, alongside his daughter Kika Markham, who played Lloyd George's secretary, lover and later second wife – Frances Stevenson.
+Markham portrayed Prime Minister H. H. Asquith (a close look-alike) in the 1981 BBC Wales drama The Life and Times of David Lloyd George, alongside his daughter Kika Markham, who played Lloyd George's secretary, lover and later second wife – Frances Stevenson.